 I don’t say all of your items need to bring you joy.
 But they should have an important purpose, and you should feel really good about using the item for that purpose.
 An umbrella might not bring you joy, but you should have the one that folds and unfolds smoothly – not the half a dozen that are rickety, bent or not very portable.

 If you don’t love the item for its purpose, even if it’s just because it’s not pretty, then that’s an item you should probably toss.

-Does it Fit and Work?
+2. Does it Fit and Work?

+If clothing doesn’t fit you comfortably and look great, then don’t keep giving it space in your life.
 This rule applies to other items as well.
 A nonstick skillet that’s losing its coating doesn’t really “work” anymore the way it was designed to.
 Towels with shredded edges, damaged furniture, a suitcase with a broken zipper – all candidates for getting rid of.

-Have I Used It in the Past Year?
+3. Have I Used It in the Past Year?

 One trick I learned is to turn all the hangers backward in your closet on New Year’s Day, then turn them forward when you wear the item.
-The following year, if any hangers are still turned backwards, you know you haven’t worn that item and it can go.
+The following year, if any hangers are still turned backward, you know you haven’t worn that item and it can go.